maskarade/gradle-android-ribbonizer-plugin/README.md

             //But, we force one of its flavors.
 See `ribbonizer` for how-to debuggable false
         }
         release {/*non-debuggable build.
-Will not be rebbonized automatically*/}
+Will not be ribbonized automatically*/}
     }

     productFlavors {